EuropeanUniversityFoundation/eche-api/README.md

-# ECHE API
+# ECHE List API

-This repository contains the specification of the ECHE API, along with its documentation.
+This repository contains the specification of the ECHE List API, along with its documentation.

 ## Introduction

-### What is the ECHE API?
+### What is the ECHE List API?

-The **ECHE API** is designed to expose the list of institutions holding the _Erasmus Charter for Higher Education_, as published by the European Commission, in a machine readable format.
+The **ECHE List API** is designed to expose the list of institutions holding the _Erasmus Charter for Higher Education_, as published by the European Commission, in a machine readable format.

 ## Installation